roverwing/RoverWingHardware/README.md

 Introduction
 ============
-RoverWing is a  shield (or "wing", following Adafruit's terminology) for Adafruit's `Feather boards <https://www.adafruit.com/feather>`_.
+RoverWing is a  shield (or "wing", following Adafruit's terminology) for Adafruit's [Feather boards](https://www.adafruit.com/feather).
 This wing provides motor drivers, Inertial Motion Unit (IMU), and connection ports for servos, sonars, GPS, and other peripherals commonly used by mobile robots.
 It also contains a microcontroller preloaded with firmware to control these peripherals, which communicates with the Feather board using I2C protocol, thus freeing resources